Reservoir-Research/geocaret/README.md

 # Requirements

-Our software requires Python 3.8 or higher.
+Our software requires Python 3.8 or 3.9 only.

+We are currently experiencing errors when trying to run our software in Python 3.10 caused by `frictionless` package being limited to version 4.40.8 or lower which does not supporting the new hierarchy of classes in Python's collections module.
+We are working on resolving this issue.

 A number of additional python libraries are required to run the heet tool.
 These are listed in `requirements.txt`.